-Anti-Semitism always seeks to ascribe the worst traits in society to the Jewish population.
-Anti-Zionism attempts to do that.
+Anti-Semitism always seeks to ascribe the worst traits in society to the Jewish population; anti-Zionism attempts to do the same.

 In the Soviet Union under Communism, the worst perceived trait to have was to be a capitalist.
 Anti-Semites called Jews capitalist.
 In Nazi Germany, the worst charges to have against a group was to dilute the Aryan bloodline.
 Jews were accused of diluting the bloodline.
 In modern society, the worst trait to have is racism.
 Anti-Zionism accuses Jews of being racist.